 - 11.25.
 The EIS must describe the listed threatened species and ecological communities identified below (including EPBC Act status, distribution, life history and habitat). - 11.26.
-The EIS must consider and assess the impacts to the listed threatened species and ecological communities and any others that are found to be or may potentially be present in areas that may be impacted by the project.
+The EIS must consider and assess the impacts to the listed threatened species and ecological communities identified in section 11.29 and 11.30 (including EPBC Act status, distribution, life history and habitat) and any others that are found to be or may potentially be present in areas that may be impacted by the project.
 Impacts from each component of the project of relevance to each listed threatened species or ecological community should be identified.
-Impacts may result from: - (a) a decrease in the size of a population or a long-term adverse effect on an ecological community - (b) reduction in the area of occupancy of the species or extent of occurrence of the ecological community - (c) fragmentation of an existing population or ecological community - (d) disturbance or destruction of habitat critical to the survival of the species or ecological community - (e) disruption of the breeding cycle of a population
+Impacts may result from: - (a) a decrease in the size of a population or a long-term adverse effect on an ecological community - (b) reduction in the area of occupancy of the species or extent of occurrence of the ecological community - (c) fragmentation of an existing population or ecological community - (d) disturbance or destruction of habitat critical to the survival of the species or ecological community - (e) disruption of the breeding cycle of a population - (f) modification, destruction, removal, isolation or reduction of the availability or quality of habitat to the extent that the species is likely to decline - (g) modification or destruction of abiotic (non-living) factors (such as water, nutrients or soil) necessary for the ecological community's survival

-- (f) modification, destruction, removal, isolation or reduction of the availability or quality of habitat to the extent that the species is likely to decline - (g) modification or destruction of abiotic (non-living) factors (such as water, nutrients or soil) necessary for the ecological community's survival - (h) the introduction of invasive species that are harmful to the species or ecological community becoming established - (i) interference with the recovery of the species or ecological community - (j) action that may be inconsistent with a recovery plan. - 11.27.
+- (h) the introduction of invasive species that are harmful to the species or ecological community becoming established - (i) interference with the recovery of the species or ecological community. - 11.27.
 The EIS should describe any mitigation measures proposed to reduce the impact on the listed threatened species and ecological communities and proposed mitigation measures.
 Supporting evidence should be provided to demonstrate the appropriateness of mitigation measures proposed.
 Where the likely success of mitigation measures cannot be supported by evidence, identify contingencies in the event the mitigation is not successful. - 11.28.
 The EIS should describe any offsets proposed to compensate for residual impacts.